dsomel21/RootlyDemo/README.md

 [▶️ Watch the demo here](https://www.loom.com/share/419c3c1761f14e64b6a47a1887d96860?sid=bc592556-72f7-463c-8e75-6309992477a4)

 Hi!
-My name is Dilraj - or Dil for short!
-I'm a hardcore softare dev... and I also love using, studying, building amazing products.
-This is the Rootly clone I made (as a part of the Product Engineering coding assignment).
+My name is Dilraj, this was a s fun project I built for Rootly.

 ## How It Works